mattfeltonma/azure-arc-tips-and-tricks/deployment/README.md

 	**NOTE - The service principal credentials are stored in the script by default.
 It is recommended to store and retrieve this credential from an enterprise secret management solution if available.**

 ## Prerequisites
 1. Validate the operating system of the machines you are planning to onboard is a [supported operating system for Azure Arc](https://learn.microsoft.com/en-us/azure/azure-arc/servers/prerequisites#supported-operating-systems).
+There is a [subset of endpoints](https://learn.microsoft.com/en-us/azure/azure-arc/servers/network-requirements?tabs=azure-cloud#subset-of-endpoints-for-esu-only) required if you only intend to use Azure Arc for Extended Security Updates.

 2. Validate that the [feature you wish to use is supported](https://learn.microsoft.com/en-us/azure/azure-arc/servers/manage-vm-extensions#operating-system-extension-availability) on the operating system.